 Five Element theory probably originated in China around 500 BC.
 It provides us with a broad conceptual model with which we can describe and interpret our world.

 More specifically, the theory describes cyclical relationships between phenomena or objects according to the properties that each phenomenon or object displays.
 The Five Elements are symbolic representations of movements, phenomena or objects and can be applied macrocosmically to the universe, or microcosmically to an individual.
 The Elements describe everything in terms of the cycle between Metal, Water, Wood, Fire and Earth.
 Each of these elements has correspondences to seasons, sounds, emotions, body tissue, organs and so on (as shown in the correspondence table).
+The cycles

 The Five Elements also relate to each other in terms of cycles or phases.
 In a balanced environment, there are two cycles that work harmoniously.